Waka (canoe): Traditional sails

 Tasman noted that two of the waka which attacked his ships in Golden Bay in today's Tasman District in December 1642, had a sail that Tasman referred to as a Tingang sail—a small triangular sail often temporarily hoisted.
 Later, early Europeans from the 1830s onwards gave detailed descriptions of the use, appearance and materials used in Māori sails.
 Although there were regional variations within New Zealand, most sails were temporary and could be hoisted or struck in a few minutes.
-The roughly triangular sail, usually made from either flax, tī leaves or raupō (bulrushes) or a combination, was set about one-third back from the bow.
+The roughly triangular sail, usually made from either flax, tī leaves or raupō or a combination, was set about one-third back from the bow.
 The raupō sail was much lighter.
 The mast and yard spars were small diameter, with the yard being thinner, about 5 m high, long, and permanently attached to the sail so the rig was raised as a single unit.
 Loops were woven into both the luff and the leech of the sail for attachment to the spars.
-Tānekaha (celery pine) branches were favoured, as it was common, as far south as Nelson.
+Tānekaha (celery pine) branches were favoured, as the tree was common as far south as Nelson.
 It was a straight, strong and flexible wood.
 An added advantage may have been that the wood bled red tannin, a colour strongly favoured by Māori.